Incident Response

 2.3.4 Users

 Despite the existence of system and audit logs, computer and network users may be the first to discover a security event or possible breach.
-As noted in AR 6006, Computer and Network Use, end-users need to be vigilant for signs of unusual system or application behavior which may indicate a security incident in progress.
+As noted in AR 3720: Computer and Network Use, end-users need to be vigilant for signs of unusual system or application behavior that may indicate a security incident in progress.

 All LBCCD users are responsible for reporting incidents they detect, which may include virus or malware infections, a system compromise, or other suspected security incidents.
 Incidents must be reported to the District IT Service Desk.